BhuvaneshAdithya45/BhuvaneshAdithya45/README.md

   Trained ML models including Decision Tree, Random Forest, and XGBoost (~95% accuracy) and built a MERN-based advisory dashboard with JWT authentication.*

 - 🎓 **[University Management System](https://github.com/BhuvaneshAdithya45/University-Management-System)**
-  *Developed a modular Java Swing + MySQL desktop application for managing students, faculty, fees, and examinations.
+  *Developed a Java Swing + MySQL desktop application for managing students, faculty, fees, and examinations.
-  Integrated FlatLaf modern UI themes, PDF report generation (iText), and utility tools like calculator and notepad.*
+  Implemented FlatLaf modern UI, PDF report generation using iText, and utility tools like calculator and notepad.*

 - 🌐 **[LinkedHub – Mini LinkedIn-like Community Platform](https://github.com/BhuvaneshAdithya45/LinkedHub)**
-  *Created a MERN-based social platform with authentication, post feed, likes, comments, profile management, and light/dark mode.
+  *Created a MERN-based social platform with authentication, posts, likes, comments, profile management, and light/dark mode.
   Designed a clean, responsive UI using React and Tailwind CSS and deployed for production use.*

 ---